stuartio/cli-request-control/README.md

 ```
 --policy <policyName>         Specified Request Control Cloudlet policy name
 --version <version>           Specific version number for that policy name
---rule_id <rule ID>           ID associated with that particular rule
+--ruleID <rule ID>           ID associated with that particular rule
 --rule <ruleName>             Name of rule in policy that should be added.
 Use single quotes ('') in case rule name has spaces. (optional)
---file <file>                 Filename of raw .json file to be used as rules details.
-This file should be in the /rules folder (optional)
+--file <file>                 Filename of raw .json file to be used as rules details. (optional)
---allow-ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('')
+--allowIP                     List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('')
---deny-ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('')
+--denyIP                      List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('')
---allow-country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
+--allowCountry                List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
---deny-country                List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
+--denyCountry                 List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
---ip-branded-response         List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
+--ipBrandedResponse           List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
 This will replace the current IP/CIDR list if any.
---country-branded-response    List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('').
+--countryBrandedResponse      List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('').
 This will replace the current country list if any.
 --enable                      Enables the rule in the policy
 --disable                     Disables the rule in the policy
 ```